Parent-Child Assistance Program (PCAP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to examine the efficacy of the Parent-Child Assistance Program (PCAP) for improving health and social outcomes of high-risk substance-abusing mothers and their children.
+The purpose of the study was to examine the efficacy of the Parent-Child Assistance Program (PCAP) for improving health and social outcomes of high-risk substance-abusing mothers and their children.
 Measures utilized include the Bayley Scales of Infant Development and the Shipley-Hartford Intelligence Scale.
-Participants were randomly assigned to three years of intensive home visitation/case management (P-CAP) or the community standard of care (control group).
+Participants were randomly assigned to three years of intensive home visitation/case management (PCAP) or the community standard of care control group.
 Results indicate that the intervention group obtained significantly higher outcome summary scores; those who spent more time with case managers had more positive outcomes.
 Limitations include reliance on self-reported measures, small sample size, and lack of follow-up.

 Length of controlled postintervention follow-up: None.